MystenLabs/sui/doc/src/explore/wallet-browser.md

 If you don't yet have a Sui Wallet, create a new one.
 To import an existing wallet, see [Import an existing Sui Wallet](#import-an-existing-sui-wallet).

-   1. Open the Sui Wallet extension in your browser, and then click **Get Started**.
+   1. Open the Sui Wallet extension in your browser then click **Get Started**.
    1. Click **Create new wallet**.
    1. Click the checkbox to accept the Terms of Service.
    1. Click **Create Wallet Now**.